Steve Jobs once said,

 1. Seek Customer Feedback

 Who can distinguish a great customer experience from a bad one better than your customers?
 Inform your quality assurance strategy with valuable customer feedback.
 You might send customer surveys via email or request a call rating through your IVR system.
-Fonolo’s Visual IVR lets you display a custom message after every interaction — an excellent opportunity to solicit feedback.
+Fonolo’s Web Call-Backs (formerly Visual IVR) lets you display a custom message after every interaction — an excellent opportunity to solicit feedback.

 You can use this feedback to inform training priorities and metrics to focus on and shed light on misinterpreted data.